zhangyizhou666/myucdavis-Schedule-Exporter/README.md

 ## Permissions

 - **activeTab**: To access the current Schedule Builder page
+- **storage**: To save your preferences and user-added professor ratings
 - **downloads**: To save the .ics file to your computer
 - **host permissions for ucdavis.edu**: To run on the Schedule Builder website